jolatechno/binary-algebra/README.md

 ### Integer scalar product

-The usual scalar product is supported between `Vectors` or `Matrices` of similar size, and returns the number of ones in the bitwise multiplication between the two `Vectors` or `Matrices`.
-This scalar product is called by the function `X.integer_scalar_product(other)`.
+The usual scalar product is supported between `Vectors` or `Matrices` of similar size, and is noted `/`.
+It returns the number of ones in the bitwise multiplication between the two `Vectors` or `Matrices`.

 ## Comparisons